richarduggelberg/katacoda-git-tutorial/git-tutorial/step16.md

 Now, it all might seem a bit complicated since you have a lot of options (see list, down below).
 What git does here is that it divides the code into "hunks".
 If we wanted to stage the current hunk we'd type "y", if not then "n".
 However, we want to only remove a small part of the current hunk so we'll have to do this manually.
 Type "e" for edit to manually edit the staging.
 The interactive guide should tell you to just erase the line that we don't want to stage.

-After that, exit the interative mode and commit the changes ????
-TODO
+After that, exit the interative mode and commit the changes